orsonteodoro/oiledmachine-overlay/README.md

 *x11-wm/dwm - fixes the emoji titlebar crash.

+*media-gfx/caesiumclt - is an command line image compressor for png and jpeg files.

+*media/mozjpeg - dependency for caesiumctl

 TODO (NOT COMMITED):

 *net-misc/facy - Command line Facebook client.
 Update with missing facebook API calls.
 Use CasperJS and PhantomJS to fill in the missing API calls.